Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 Throughout October, days get shorter and shorter.
 The average day in Barcelona during October has 11.2 hours of daylight, with sunrise at 8 am and sunset at 7 pm.
 It’s a wonderful time of the year to enjoy sunrise and sunset, as you don’t have to wake up very early or stay up til late.

-Also, remember that you have to delay the clock one hour on the night of the 30th to the 31st of October.
+Also, remember that you have to delay the clock by one hour on the night of the 30th to the 31st of October.

 Sunrise in October in La Barceloneta